Lethbridge Park - Tregear

 Population growth drivers in Lethbridge Park - Tregear are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Lethbridge Park - Tregear's population is around 22,644 as of Aug 2025.
-This reflects an increase of 1,093 people (5.1%) since the 2021 Census, which reported a population of 21,551 people.
+Lethbridge Park - Tregear's population is around 22,644 as of Aug 2025.
+This reflects an increase of 1,093 people since the 2021 Census, which reported a population of 21,551 people.
 The change is inferred from the estimated resident population of 22,620 from the ABS as of June 2024 and an additional 50 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,009 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Lethbridge Park - Tregear's 5.1% growth since the 2021 census exceeded the SA3 area (3.1%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 58.2% of overall population gains during recent periods.
+This level of population equates to a density ratio of 2,009 persons per square kilometer.
+Lethbridge Park - Tregear's growth rate of 5.1% since the 2021 census exceeded the SA3 area's growth rate of 3.1%.
+Population growth was primarily driven by natural growth, contributing approximately 58.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Examining future population trends, a population increase just below the median of national areas is expected, with the area expected to expand by 1,995 persons to 2041 based on the latest population numbers, resulting in an increase of 8.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future population trends indicate an increase just below the median of national areas, with an expected expansion of 1,995 persons to 2041 based on the latest population numbers, resulting in an 8.7% total increase over the 17 years.

 Frequently Asked Questions - Population